braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/users_and_subscriptions.md

 ![Push subscription state set to Opted In.][56]{: style="float:right;max-width:50%;margin-left:15px;"}

-Push subscription states in Braze identify a user’s global preference for their desire to receive push notifications or not.
+Push subscription states in Braze identify a **user’s** global preference for their desire to receive push notifications or not.
+Because the subscription state is user-based, it is not specific to any individual app.
 Subscription states become helpful flags when deciding which users to target for push notifications.

 {% alert important %}
 In order for your user to receive your messages through push, their push subscription state must be either `Subscribed` or `Opted-In`, and they must be [push enabled](#push-enabled).